Analytic approximation of plurisubharmonic singularities: Introduction

 \section{Introduction}

-Let $u$ be a plurisubharmonic function on a complex manifold $X$ of dimension $n>1$.
-We are interested in asymptotic behavior of $u$ near its {\it singularity point} $x$ (where $u$ takes the $-\infty$ value).
-Loosely speaking, this asymptotic behavior is what we call the {\it singularity} of $u$ at $x$; more precisely, a singularity is an equivalence set with respect to the relation $u\sim v \Leftrightarrow u=v+O(1)$ near $x$.
+Let $u$ be a plurisubharmonic ({\it psh}) function on a complex manifold $X$.
+We are interested in the asymptotic behavior of $u$ near a point $x$ with $u(x)=-\infty$.
+The {\it singularity} of $u$ at $x$ is the class of psh functions $v$ satisfying $v=u+O(1)$ near $x$.
+Our considerations are mostly local, so we assume $X$ to be a domain of $\Cn$ and $x=0$.

-Already in dimension $1$, the asymptotic behavior of a subharmonic function can be quite complicated, however everything becomes easy when restricting to the case of functions that are harmonic in a punctured neighborhood of $x$, namely, $u(z)=\nu\log|z-x|+O(1)$ near $x$, where $\nu=\frac1{2\pi}\Delta u(\{x\})$.
+Already in dimension $1$, the asymptotic behavior of a psh singularity can be quite complicated.
+However, everything becomes easy when one considers functions that are harmonic in a punctured neighborhood of $0$.
+Namely, in this case, $u(z)=\nu\log|z|+O(1)$ as $z\to 0$, where $\nu$ is the residual Riesz mass of $u$ at the origin.

-In several variables, this corresponds to consideration of plurisubharmonic functions $u$ that are {\it maximal} outside $x$; when $u$ is locally bounded outside $x$, this means that it satisfies the homogeneous Monge-Amp\`ere equation in a punctured neighborhood of $x$.
-Nevertheless, even in this class the variety in plurisubharmonic singularities is enormous.
-For instance, their collection contains those of functions $u=a\log|F|+O(1)$ for holomorphic mappings $F$ from a neighborhood of $x$ to $\C^N$, $N\ge 1$.
-To some extent, we can consider such {\it analytic} singularities as "simple" objects and try to use them for approximation of arbitrary plurisubharmonic singularities.
-Note that although the passage to maximal singularities can change the asymptotic, it keeps its standard characteristics such as Lelong number, residual Monge-Amp\`ere mass, integrability index, etc. In this sense, we lose little when replacing a plurisubharmonic function by the corresponding swept out maximal function.
+In several variables, this corresponds to psh functions that are {\it maximal} outside $0$, which means, if $0$ is an isolated singularity point, that they satisfy the complex Monge--Amp\`ere equation $(dd^cu)^n=\tau\delta_0$, $\tau> 0$.
+Any isolated singularity has a 'maximization' that keeps its standard characteristics such as Lelong number, residual Monge--Amp\`ere mass, integrability index, etc. In this sense, we lose little by restricting ourselves to maximal psh functions.

+Even in this class, the variety of singularities is enormous.
+For instance, their collection contains the functions $u=a\log|F|+O(1)$ generated by holomorphic mappings $F$.
+Such {\it analytic singularities} are comparatively well studied, and we consider them as "simple" objects to be used for investigation of arbitrary maximal psh singularities.
+In \cite{FaJ}, \cite{BFaJ}, this idea was realized by extending the notion of a valuation from analytic to psh functions, and a number of results have been obtained there.
+In particular, such a dual object as formal psh functions on the space of valuations has been introduced and shown to carry most of the information on the singularity.
+In \cite{FaJ2}, this was used for computing the complex singularity exponent and multiplier ideals for any psh function in ${\Bbb C}^2$.